 Repairs to Wellington's Moa Point Wastewater Treatment Plant could take months after a sewage back-up flooded multiple floors and caused an ongoing raw sewage discharge that has closed beaches off the capital's south coast.

-Speaking from Lower Hutt, Wellington Water chief executive Pat Dougherty said heavy rain had caused wastewater to back up into a maintenance area and flood multiple lower floors of the facility, tripping power fuses, damaging control equipment and forcing power to be switched off.
+Speaking from Lower Hutt earlier today, Wellington Water chief executive Pat Dougherty said heavy rain had caused wastewater to back up into a maintenance area and flood multiple lower floors of the facility, tripping power fuses, damaging control equipment and forcing power to be switched off.

 A scrubber room "the size of an Olympic swimming pool" was now three metres deep in wastewater, he said.